sdudziak/kavari/README.md

 ```

 That's (almost) it!
-Once consumer become available via provider (any DI for example) each message is handled out of the box
+Once consumer become available via provider (any DI for example) each message is handled out of the box in **separated thread**, to isolate
+background kafka messaging processing from other part of the application (e.g. REST API)

 I hope you like the concept!